logo

 The annual percentage rate represents the total annual borrowing cost with all fees and interest included.
 The APR for a MCA typically ranges from about 30% to 99%, far more expensive than traditional bank loans, with APRs of 10% or less, or business credit cards with APRs from 12.9% to 29.9%.

-The APR depends on the lender, the size of the advance, any extra fees, how long it takes you to repay the advance in full, and the strength of your business’s credit card sales as well as your history of repayment.
+The APR depends on the lender, the size of the advance, any extra fees, how long it takes you to repay the advance in full.
+For a complete analysis of the actual APR of your advance read the true costs of an MCA.

 2. Higher sales mean a higher APR.